DevExpress/dotnet-eud/README.md

 ```bash
 docfx build D:/dotnet-eud/docfx.json --serve
 ```
-Docfx produces static HTML files under the _site folder ready for publishing to any static site hosting servers.
-Deploy the created documentation to a web server or browse the documentation directly from local file system.
-To begin, you can refer to the DocFX documentation: [Publish to GitHub Pages](https://dotnet.github.io/docfx/index.html#publish-to-github-pages).
+DocFX produces static HTML files under the *_site* folder ready to publish to any static site hosting server.
+Deploy the created documentation to a web server or browse the documentation directly from the local file system.
+For more information, refer to the DocFX documentation: [Publish to GitHub Pages](https://dotnet.github.io/docfx/index.html#publish-to-github-pages).

 ### Build PDF Files
 If your end users require a printed version, you can build a PDF file.

 You can configure PDF file generation in several ways.

-The resulted PDF file will be located near *toc.yml* in the *_site* folder.
+The resulted PDF file will be located next to the *toc.yml* file in the *_site* folder.

-#### Build locally
+#### Build Locally

 Open the console and call  `docfx pdf D:\test-eud\docfx.json`.
 You need a succeeded build before you proceed.

-#### docfx.json
+#### Use docfx.json

 Include the `pdf` command to _docfx.json_.